ColoBrod/rsp_docs/account_overview.md

 ### Removing banner "TEST SITE" from the top
 1. `includes/twig_templates/layout.html.twig`.
 Comment **\<span\>** tag at the top.
 2.
-:question: I think, it woul be better to add
+:question: I think, it would be better to add a variable to `configure.php` - `CFG::$mode` or something of this sort.
+Which ca

 #  class Issues
 :exclamation: Original functions of `Issues::$onHold` and `Issues::$redFlag` were located in `account_overview.php` or in `admin_service_stats` (were 2 pretty much same pieces of code).